kyma-project/btp-manager/docs/user/03-22-create-service-instance-with-namespace-based-secret.md

 2. [Create a service binding](03-30-management-of-service-instances-and-bindings.md#create-a-service-binding) to the SAP Service Manager service instance you have created.
 3. Get the access credentials of the SAP Service Manager instance with the `service-operator-access` plan from its service binding.
 Copy them from the SAP BTP cockpit as a JSON.
 4. Create the `creds.json` file in your working directory and save the credentials there.
-5. In the same working directory, generate the Secret by calling the `create-secret-file.sh` script with the **operator** option as the first parameter and **namespace-name-sap-btp-service-operator secret**  as the second parameter.
+5. In the same working directory, generate the Secret by calling the `create-secret-file.sh` script with the **operator** option as the first parameter and **namespace-name-sap-btp-service-operator** Secret as the second parameter.

     ```sh
     curl https://raw.githubusercontent.com/kyma-project/btp-manager/main/hack/create-secret-file.sh | bash -s operator {NAMESPACE_NAME}-sap-btp-service-operator